rakshaa2000/30-Days-of-ML/README.md

-# Data_Structures_and_Algorithms
+# 30 Days of ML
-A repository for data structures and algorithms
+A repository for various machine learning algorithms, project ideas and resources.